Leg and Foot Pain During Pregnancy

 Hormones and Weakened Ligaments

-Later in your pregnancy, your body begins to produce a hormone that loosens your ligaments, in order to prepare your body for the demands of childbirth.
+During your pregnancy, your body produces a hormone (progesterone) that loosens your ligaments in order to prepare your body for the demands of childbirth.
 These loosened ligaments are more susceptible to injury than they would normally be, especially in your legs and your back, so you will need to be extra careful.

 The causes of these sudden, excruciatingly painful muscle cramps in the legs are not well understood (even the origin of the term charley horse is a mystery).
-Pregnant women are known to be especially susceptible to charley horses, but no one knows why.
-Doctors suspect the causes of charley horses may have something to do with dehydration and electrolyte imbalances, and certain medications for diabetes and high blood pressure have been known to act as triggers.
+Pregnant women are known to be especially susceptible to leg cramps, but no one knows why.
+Doctors suspect the cause may have something to do with dehydration and electrolyte imbalances, and certain medications for diabetes and high blood pressure have been known to act as triggers.
 The best guess medical science has to offer is that a variety of unrelated causes can all have the same effect.
 Pregnant women may be especially susceptible because their unborn children are leeching calcium from their bodies.
+An oral magnesium supplement taken after dinner can often reduce or prevent these nighttime leg cramps.
+The dose should be about 400 mg to 500 mg of magnesium.

-If you experience pain and swelling in one leg, but not in the other, contact your doctor immediately.
-This is not normal pregnancy leg pain, and it may be a sign of a blood clot, which is a serious, possibly life-threatening situation.
+If you experience severe pain and swelling in just one leg, but not in the other, contact your doctor immediately.
+This is not normal pregnancy leg pain, and it may be a sign of a DVT or deep vein thrombosis, which is a blood clot deep inside the leg.
+This is a serious, possibly life-threatening situation.
 Read more about this possibility here.

 Sciatic Nerve Pain

 Monitoring your weight can also help to reduce the stress on your legs and feet.
 Average weight gain during your pregnancy should be 25–35 pounds.
 Anything over that can begin to cause pains in other areas of your body.
-And icing and rotating your ankles can help to prevent swelling in them.
+Icing and rotating your ankles can help to prevent swelling in them if this becomes a significant problem.

 Exercise can help to minimize the incidence of leg cramps during pregnancy.
 If you’re getting leg cramps, try to stretch the affected muscles a few times each day.
-The incidence of cramping in calf muscles, for example, can be reduced with this exercise:
+The incidence of cramping in calf muscles, for example, can be reduced with this exercise (this is the runner’s stretch):

 - Stand about three feet from a wall